passes-org/passes/packages/reqs/README.md

 npm add @passes/reqs    # or bun, yarn, pnpm
 ```

-## Defining a Pass Request Type
+## Defining a Pass Request Topic

-To create a Pass Request type, you need 3 things:
+To create a Pass Request topic, you need 3 things:

-1. **A Request Tag**.
-A string to identify your Pass Request.
-This is what Pass Providers will use to interpret your Pass Request, so it should _uniquely_ identify your Pass Request type.
-A good way to make your request tag unique is to make it the URI of the Pass Request type's specification on your website.
-Another good option is a Passes Protocol RFC number (when we launch the RFCs tracker).
+1. **A Topic ID**.
+A string to identify your Request Topic.
+This is what Pass Providers will use to interpret a Pass Request of your topic, so it should _uniquely_ identify your Pass Request topic.
+This should use [reverse-dns notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) and be namespaced to your organization – for example `org.passes.my-example-request-topic`.

 2. **A Request Body Codec**.
-This translates the rich representation of the request body data your Pass Request type uses to binary and back.
+This translates the rich representation of the request body data your Pass Request topic uses to binary and back.

 3. **A Result Body Codec**.
 This is just like the _request_ body codec, but for your Pass Request's result body data.